HomeResources › Google LSA for Pest Control

 Bottom Line

-Start with LSA to capture the emergency calls and one-time service requests happening in your area right now.
-Build your recurring revenue base from those customers.
-Layer in Google Ads when you're ready to reach the earlier-funnel and commercial traffic.
-And if you want a second opinion on your current setup or want to know what LSA should realistically cost in your specific market — that's what we do at Blue Grid Media.
+Start with LSA to capture the immediate pest calls happening in your market right now.
+Build your recurring plan base aggressively during peak insect season in Q2 and Q3 when leads are cheapest.
+Layer in Google Ads when you're ready to target termite inspections, commercial contracts, and seasonal prevention searches.
+And if you want someone to look at your current setup and tell you exactly what's working and where you're leaving revenue on the table, that's what we do at Blue Grid Media.

 Get a Free Pest Control LSA Audit